ImaginariumLabs/size-harmony-hub/APIwidget/docs/development/SECURE_API_KEY_STORAGE.md

 To run the test, use the `test-api-key-storage.bat` script in the root directory.

+## Recent Improvements

+1. **Enhanced Validation**: Added real API validation for all providers
+2. **Improved Error Handling**: Better error messages and recovery options
+3. **Last Used Tracking**: Added tracking of when each API key was last used
+4. **Usage Statistics**: Added usage statistics for each API key
+5. **Key Health Monitoring**: Added monitoring of API key health and validity

 ## Future Improvements

 1. **Additional Encryption**: Consider adding an additional layer of encryption using a user-provided password